Brine: Characteristics

 The characteristics of the discharge depend on different factors, such as the desalination technology used, salinity and quality of the water used, environmental and oceanographic characteristics, desalination process carried out, among others.
 The discharge of desalination plants by seawater reverse osmosis (SWRO), are mainly characterized by presenting a salinity concentration that can, in the worst case, double the salinity of the seawater used, and unlike of thermal desalination plants, have practically the same temperature and dissolved oxygen as the seawater used.

 Dissolved chemicals

-The discharge could contain trace chemical products used during the industrial treatments applies, such as antiscalants, coagulants, flocculants which are discarded together with the discharge, and which could affect the physical-chemical quality of the effluent.
+The discharge could contain trace chemical products used during the industrial treatments applies, such as antiscalants, coagulants, flocculants which are discarded together with the discharge, and those which could affect the physical-chemical quality of the effluent.
 However, these are practically consumed during the process and the concentrations in the discharge are very low, which are practically diluted during the discharge, without affecting marine ecosystems.

 Heavy metals

 The materials used in SWRO plants are dominated by non-metallic components and stainless steels, since lower operating temperatures allow the construction of desalination plants with more corrosion-resistant coatings.
 Therefore, the concentration values of heavy metals in the discharge of SWRO plants are much lower than the acute toxicity levels to generate environmental impacts on marine ecosystems.